CarloNicolini/carlonicolini.github.io/sections/tech/_posts/2021-12-03-Scalable-changepoint-detection-on-huge-dataframes-with-ruptures-and-pyspark.md

 ---
 layout: post
 title: Changepoint detection on huge grouped dataframes with ruptures and PySpark
+description: 'Changepoint detection on huge grouped dataframes with ruptures and…'
 categories: tech
 date: 2021-12-03
 ---
 Here we describe a way to perform scalable changepoint detection on grouped time series data by using PySpark and the rupture library.